UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 - It is a language that combines Object Oriented Programming (OOPs) and functional programming in an unrestricted, self-sufficient and distinctive platform.
 - In 2019, Google announced Kotlin as its preferred programming language for Android application developers
-- However, Java is still the prodominent programming language for Android App development

 ---